Jayfeather233/shinxBot/README.md

 The main/Main.java is the starting point.

 - src/main: contains main.java and other files to distribute message with go-cqhttp.
-- src/game: contains all games' java files to process the games.
-- src/function: contains all java files to process the features.
-(Actually function and game are the same thing.)
+- src/function: contains all java files to process the QQ Message.
-- src/event: contains all java files to process the events.
-(Will send entire JSON message)
+- src/event: contains all java files to process the QQ events.
+(Will send entire JSON message as parameter)
 - src/httpconnect: files used to connect with go-cqhttp through HTTP and files for download images.
-- lib: support files for JSON.
+- lib: libraries.
+Contains: support files for JSON.
 (Alibaba.fastjson)

 ### How to run the bot